A background wave graphic.

 Interviews, Open Houses, & Tours

-In normal circumstances, school visits are a wonderful opportunity to take part in an open house, conduct admission interviews, attend classes, and speak with school administrators, teachers, coaches, students, and even current parents.
-Due to COVID-19, many private schools have transitioned to online interviews and open house events.
-While the experience is different, attending an open house is still an important part of getting to know a school.
+School visits are a wonderful opportunity to take part in an open house, conduct admission interviews, attend classes, and speak with school administrators, teachers, coaches, students, and even current parents.
 Attendance also sends a strong signal regarding your family’s interest in the school, and that means something when it comes time for the school’s admissions committee to make tough decisions.

 October–November